-- Complete the requirements for the additional major or minor within three (3) years of graduation. - Take all additional coursework after graduation applied to the minor or major from McKendree. - Meet the major and/or minor requirements of the catalog for the year in which the additional course work begins.
+- Take all additional coursework after graduation applied to the minor or major from McKendree.
+A graduate wishing to complete an additional minor or major must reapply as a non-degree seeking student. - Meet the major and/or minor requirements of the catalog for the year in which the additional course work begins.